ravigaur/Application/download_spreadsheet/readme.md

+# Download spreadsheet using sheets api in python

-Overview – This component is use for download spreadsheet using sheet api in python.
-This is an end to end process of downloading spreadsheet in any format.
+This component is use for download spreadsheet using sheets api in python.
+This is an end to end process of downloading spreadsheet in any format,Steps are given below.

-	Keyword – Sheet API, Sheet api in python, Download spreadsheet using python

-    1. Run command - sudo apt-get update
-    2. Install pip package - sudo apt-get -y install python-pip
-    3. Install google client library using below command - pip install --upgrade google-api-python-client
+1. Run Below command one by one - sudo apt-get update sudo apt-get -y install python-pip pip install --upgrade google-api-python-client

-    4. Go to below link
+2. Now go to the below link -
 https://console.developers.google.com/apis/library/sheets.googleapis.com
     5. If project already created select project else create new project
     6. Click on ENABLE API